-Fall and Spring semesters 5 credits \ No prerequisites or co-requisites.
+Fall and Spring semesters 5 credits.
+No prerequisites or co-requisites.

 The Environmental Law Clinic program emphasizes environmental litigation and advocacy from the public interest point of view.
 Clinic participants work under the supervision of attorneys at the Natural Resources Defense Council.
 Approximately 12 to 15 hours of work per week is required.
-This is a one semester clinic that is offered in both the fall and the spring.
+This is a one-semester clinic that is offered in both the fall and the spring.
 Up to eight students per term are accepted for the clinic.
-Typical issues that students have worked on recently include: pollution from shale gas and oil extraction, energy efficiency, protection of fisheries and marine mammals, policies related to New York food supplies, harm from pesticide use, stormwater pollution, and conditions in New York City public housing.
+Typical issues that students have worked on recently include: defending Presidential designations of National Monuments, securing information from recalcitrant federal agencies, challenging polluting activities associated with shale gas and oil extraction, defending energy efficiency programs, protecting fisheries and marine mammals, advancing policies related to sustainable food supplies, implementing regulations for stormwater pollution control, and enhancing environmental conditions in New York City public housing.